gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 The objective is to deploy an application in the synopsys-demo project so that the Black Duck connector can scan it.
 In the steps below we'll be using the <https://quay.io/repository/opssighttestorg/ducky-crm> image.

-1. Go to Developer section (persepective) instead of Administrator view in synopsys-demo project and select the YAML option.
+1. Go to Developer section (perspective) instead of Administrator view in synopsys-demo project and select the YAML option.

 ![OpenShift Dev view](images/openshift-dev.png)

 2. Note: Other users may be creating the same application in this project, so it is important to modify the YAML below to use your lab username where [userx] is found.
-After updating the YAML, paste it into the editor text area and click Create to create the Deployment.
+After updating the YAML, paste it into the editor text area and click "Create" to create the Deployment.

 ``` Yaml
 apiVersion: apps/v1